List of International Cricket Council members: Full members

 Full members are the governing bodies for cricket of a country recognised by the ICC, which have a right to send a representative team to play official Test matches, have full voting rights at meetings of the ICC, and are automatically qualified to play One Day Internationals and Twenty20 Internationals.
 There are 12 full members.

 The West Indies cricket team is a combined team representing 15 countries and territories from the Caribbean, while the English cricket team represents both England and Wales and the Irish cricket team represents all of the island of Ireland.
 Of these 12 nations, Sri Lanka, Zimbabwe, Bangladesh, Afghanistan and Ireland played as associate members before being elected as full members.
-In April 2021, ICC granted permanent women's Test and women's One Day International status to all the full member nations.
+In April 2021, the ICC granted permanent women's Test and women's One Day International status to all the full member nations.

 Later in 2021, the Taliban returned to power in Afghanistan and promptly banned women from sport; consequently, there have been calls to suspend Afghanistan's ICC membership.
 In 2023, Australia withdrew from a one-day series against Afghanistan to protest against the oppression of women in the country.
 The same year, Human Rights Watch called for Afghanistan's suspension.
 The Women's team, which was dissolved in 2021, has since written to the ICC requesting the formation of a refugee team based in Australia.
 In January 2025, the Afghanistan women's team played its first match since fleeing Afghanistan, an exhibition game in Melbourne.

 denotes countries taking part in the ICC World Test Championship.